-Voluntary Prekindergarten (VPK) Provider Information
+Voluntary Prekindergarten (VPK)

 The VPK program is FREE for eligible children, regardless of family income.
-The Early Learning Coalition issues a Certificate of Eligibility to parents upon completion of the registration process.
+The Early Learning Coalition of Palm Beach County, Inc. (ELCPBC) issues a Certificate of Eligibility to parents upon completion of the registration process.
 Providers are not permitted to charge a registration fee or require parents to agree to any additional services.
 State law does not, however, prohibit a provider from charging registration fees for programs or care that are not part of the VPK program.
 Florida law specifies that each parent is responsible for the transportation of his or her child to and from the VPK program.
 Some VPK providers may offer transportation services, and families are encouraged to explore these options before choosing a VPK provider.
 Florida law prohibits VPK providers from discriminating against children or their parents on the ground of race, color, or national origin, including the refusal to admit a child to the VPK program.

 The VPK program places no limit on the number of children served by each provider.
 It is each provider’s decision of how many children to serve.
 You are required to enter an agreement with ELCPBC and must meet numerous state standards to offer the VPK program, including but not limited to, credentials and background screenings of instructors, minimum and maximum class sizes, director credentials, and developmentally appropriate curriculum.
 Registered family child care homes, unlicensed family child care homes, and informal child care providers are not eligible to participate in the VPK program.
 Each school district is required by law to deliver the summer VPK program.

 Voluntary Prekindergarten (VPK) Contracts must now be completed on the Office of Early Learning (OEL) Provider Portal.
 You can find detailed instructions and helpful video tutorials on the features and use of the portal at the link here.
 When you are a VPK Provider, it is important to know the responsibilities outlined in the Provider Contract and to be up to date on any new regulations.
 Please review the entire contract to ensure you are in full compliance with all of aspects of the contract.